 Q2: How Long Do Dentures Last?

-A2: Dentures typically last between five to eight years, depending on how well they are cared for.
-Regular visits to your dentist for checkups and professional cleaning can help extend the life of your dentures.
+A2: Dentures typically last five to eight years, depending on how well they are cared for.
+Regular checkups and professional cleanings at your dentist can help extend the life of your dentures.

 Q3: Are Dentures Painful?

 A3: Dentures may cause discomfort when you first start wearing them, as your mouth adjusts to the new material.
-Dentures should never be painful, however, and if they are causing pain or discomfort, it’s important to contact your dentist for an adjustment.
+However, dentures should never be painful, and if they are causing pain or discomfort, it’s important to contact your dentist for an adjustment.